CermakHugo/Shared-Bike-Repositioning-Optimization/README.md

 ## Annotated Literature Review

+- Ashqar, H.I., Elhenawy, M., Almannaa, M.H., Ghanem, A., Rakha, H.A., House, L. (2020).
+Modeling Bike Availability in a Bike-Sharing System Using Machine Learning. arXiv preprint arXiv:2006.08352.
-- Machine Learning for Demand: Ashqar et al. (2020) developed random forest and boosting techniques to predict short-term bike availability.
+  -> developed random forest and boosting techniques to predict short-term bike availability.

 - Albuquerque et al. (2021) demonstrated the effectiveness of machine learning in modeling station demand in dynamic environments.

-- Routing & Optimization: Liu et al. (2016) incorporated multi-source data for route planning, while Cho et al. (2021) emphasized how demand forecasts can minimize unmet demand.
+- Routing & Optimization: Liu et al. (2016) incorporated multi-source data for route planning.

+- Cho, J.-H., Seo, Y.-H., Kim, D.-K. (2021).
+Efficiency Comparison of Public Bike-Sharing Repositioning Strategies Based on Predicted Demand Patterns.
+Transportation Research Record, 2675(11), 104–118.
+  -> emphasized how demand forecasts can minimize unmet demand.

+- Xanthopoulos, S., van der Tuin, M., Sharif Azadeh, S., Correia, G.H.A., van Oort, N., Snelder, M. (2024).
+Optimization of the location and capacity of shared multimodal mobility hubs to maximize travel utility in urban areas.
+Transportation Research Part A, 179, 103934
-- Xanthopoulos et al. (2024) utilized a genetic algorithm to optimize location and capacity, an approach that can be adapt for repositioning.
+  -> utilized a genetic algorithm to optimize location and capacity, an approach that can be adapt for repositioning.

+- Conrow, L., Murray, A.T., Fischer, H.A.
+(2018).
+An Optimization Approach for Equitable Bicycle Share Station Siting.
+Journal of Transport Geography, 69, 163–170.
-- Conrow et al. (2018) highlighted the importance of addressing coverage equity in system planning, which is conceptually significant for ensuring that no sub-region of the city is overlooked.
+  -> highlighted the importance of addressing coverage equity in system planning, which is conceptually significant for ensuring that no sub-region of the city is overlooked.

 ## Technologies used